Bomb squad responds after Austintown homeowner disassembles pipe bomb

 AUSTINTOWN

-Members of the Youngstown Police Department Bomb Squad today disposed of a pipe bomb-like device that was disassembled by someone who found it at a home in the 400 block of South Edgehill Avenue.
+Members of the Youngstown Police Department Bomb Squad on Monday disposed of a pipe-bomb-like device that was disassembled by someone who found it at a home in the 400 block of South Edgehill Avenue.

 Lt.
 Doug Bobovnyik of the bomb squad said it was called out about 7:15 p.m. after the homeowner was cleaning the garage and found the device in a bag.